selinah66/ITP259/README.md

 # ITP259: Basics of Artificial Intelligence
-This repository contains all code, projects, and assignments for the ITP 259: Foundations of Artificial Intelligence course at the University of Southern California (USC).
+This repository contains all code, projects, and assignments for the ITP 259: Basics of Artificial Intelligence course at the University of Southern California (USC) during Fall 2024.
 The course covers the fundamental principles of artificial intelligence, including:

 - Introduction to AI: History, core concepts, and different types of AI.
 - Machine Learning Fundamentals: Supervised vs. Unsupervised Learning, Regression, Classification.